jax-ml/jax/docs/notebooks/shard_map.md

 Specs = PyTree[PartitionSpec]

 def shard_map(
-    f: Callable, mesh: Mesh, in_specs: Specs, out_specs: Specs,
+    f: Callable, /, *, out_specs: Specs, mesh: Mesh | None = None,
+    in_specs: Specs | None = None,
-    auto: collections.abc.Set[AxisName] = frozenset([]),
+    axis_names: collections.abc.Set[AxisName] = set(),
     check_vma: bool = True,
 ) -> Callable:
   ...
 ```
 where:
 * communication collectives like `psum` in the body of `f` can mention the axis names of `mesh`;
-* `mesh` encodes devices arranged in an array and with associated axis names, just like it does for `sharding.NamedSharding`;
+* `mesh` encodes devices arranged in an array and with associated axis names, just like it does for `sharding.NamedSharding`; If None, mesh will be inferred from the
+context which can be set via the `jax.sharding.use_mesh` context manager.
+* `in_specs` are `PartitionSpec`s which can zero or one times mention axis names from `mesh` to express slicing/unconcatenation of inputs, respectively, with unmentioned names corresponding to replication and untiling (assert-replicated-so-give-me-one-copy).
+If None, all mesh axes must be of type `Explicit`, in which case the in_specs are inferred from the argument types;
-* `in_specs` and `out_specs` are `PartitionSpec`s which can affinely mention axis names from `mesh` to express slicing/unconcatenation and concatenation of inputs and outputs, respectively, with unmentioned names corresponding to replication and untiling (assert-replicated-so-give-me-one-copy), respectively;
+* `out_specs` are `PartitionSpec`s which can zero or one times mention axis names from `mesh` to express concatenation of outputs, with unmentioned names corresponding to replication and untiling (assert-replicated-so-give-me-one-copy), respectively;
-* `auto` is an optional set of axis names corresponding to the subset of names of `mesh` to treat automatically in the body, as in the caller, rather than manually;
+* `axis_names` is an optional set of axis names corresponding to the subset of names of `mesh` to treat manual in the body.
+If empty,  `f` is manual over all axes of the mesh.
 * `check_vma` is an optional boolean indicating whether to check statically for any replication errors in `out_specs`, and also whether to enable a related automatic differentiation optimization (see [JEP](https://docs.jax.dev/en/latest/jep/17111-shmap-transpose.html)).

 The shapes of the arguments passed to `f` have the same ranks as the arguments